MultiSafepay/docs/content/account/account-setup/connecting-websites-to-your-backend.md

 title : "Connecting websites to your backend"
 weight: 40
 meta_title: "Account - Connecting websites to your backend - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
-Use our API Reference, SDKs, and wrappers.
+Use our API reference, SDKs, and wrappers.
 Get support."
 read_more: '.'
 url: '/account/connecting-websites-to-backend/'
 aliases: